ncatlab/nlab-content/pages/8/5/1/1/1158/content.md

 $$

-Passing to [[abelian sheaf cohomology]] and the induced [[long exact sequence in homology]] implies the claim.
+Passing to [[abelian sheaf cohomology]] and applying the induced [[long exact sequence in homology]], in view of remark \ref{GoodCoverCechCohomologyIsHomotopicallyGood}, implies the claim.

 =--